roga11/gabrielrodriguez.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student in the [Department of Economics at at McGill University](https://www.mcgill.ca/economics/).
+I am a PhD Student in the [Department of Economics at McGill University](https://www.mcgill.ca/economics/).

 My research interests are in econemetrics, monetary economics and finance.